k8-scalar/k8-scalar/studies/WOC2020/README.md

 The [analytical model](https://www.desmos.com/calculator/lwsphz3nbo), describede in this paper, is based on the [master thesis](./2020_ArnoutHoebreckx_Masterproef.pdf) of Arnout.
 More practical information for understanding the code and running the experiments in this project can explained in this master thesis.

+Limitations:
+ * This code does not work for k8s 1.14+